Exploring the History of Lego

 Steps:

-• Warehouse Creation: I started by creating a warehouse named MY_WAREHOUSE in Snowflake.
+- Warehouse Creation: I started by creating a warehouse named

-• Database and Schema Setup: Created a database named LEGO_DATABASE and a schema named LEGO_SCHEMA.
+in Snowflake. - Database and Schema Setup: Created a database named

 2. Ingesting Data with SnowSQL